Email: info@mtrolls.com

 What Are Free Weights and How Do I Use Them?

 Walk into a gym and you’ll see all sorts of weights and cardio machines, handles, dumbbells, bands, and heavy-looking balls.
-Well, today, I’m going to teach you all about free weights so you can feel more confident next time you go to the gym.
+Here’s everything you need to know about free weights so you can feel more confident next time you hit the gym.

 Free weights or weight machines – what’s the difference?